Preparing to buy your first home

-Buying a home is a big undertaking, but if you break it down into manageable steps, it shouldn’t be overwhelming.
+Buying a home is a big undertaking, but if you break it down into manageable steps, it won't seem as overwhelming.

 Before you start cruising open houses and browsing real estate websites, however, you should prepare yourself and your finances for this big purchase.

 Start saving early

 You already know buying a home is expensive, but even so, the actual numbers can be jarring.

 After the down payment, closing costs will be your most expensive upfront obligation.
 Among those costs might be mortgage discount points, appraisal or inspection fees, title searches and insurance, as well as fees for deed-recording and credit reports, surveys and associated taxes.

 Generally, these costs will add up to around 2% to 5% of your total loan.
 That can start to look like a second down payment.

-Finally, you’ll need to cover moving expenses.
+Finally, you’ll need to consider any moving expenses.
 That includes the logistics of moving your belongings, but you may also have to make some repairs or upgrades to the home and then decorate or furnish it after.